Big Ocean: Debut

-In March 2024, Parastar Entertainment, a management company representing artists with disabilities, announced the debut of Big Ocean, consisting of the trio who would perform using Korean Sign Language (KSL), American Sign Language (ASL), and International Sign (IS).
+In March 2024, Parastar Entertainment, a management company representing artists with disabilities, announced the debut of Big Ocean, consisting of the trio who would perform using Korean Sign Language, American Sign Language, and International Sign.
 The group's name, Big Ocean, contains the meaning of "surprising the world" and the ambition to "have the potential of the sea and expand to the whole world like the sea".

 According to their agency, the members recorded the songs in their own voices, similar to non-disabled singers.
-However, some parts of the recording received assistance from artificial intelligence, which learned each member's voice data to help mix their voices properly.
+Some parts of the recording received assistance from artificial intelligence, which learned each member's voice data to help mix their voices properly.
 Ji-seok has described artificial intelligence as "another tool and technology we can adapt to art and music.
 It's not like [we’re] attacking the former or traditional music, but it's just something that adds to it."
-Additionally, the group would use smart watches that vibrate to the beat of the music and monitors that flash lights every eight beats to help them stay in rhythm while dancing.
+Additionally, the group has used smart watches that vibrate to the beat of the music and monitors that flash lights every eight beats to help them stay in rhythm while dancing.

 The day before their debut, The Chosun Ilbo shared PJ's hopes that "Big Ocean will bridge the gap between disabled and non-disabled people, overcoming stereotypes and prejudices."
 On April 20, 2024, Big Ocean began its official activities upon performing on MBC's Show!
 Music Core and releasing their debut single "Glow."
-Their first single was a remake of the 1998 song "Hope" by the first-generation idol group H.O.T.
+This first release was a remake of the 1998 song "Hope" by the first-generation idol group H.O.T.

-In April 2024, fans voted for the name of the fandom, initially choosing the name WAVE.
-As this fandom name was already in use by another K-pop group, fans voted again, this time between PADO (the Korean word for "wave"), FISHIE, and SALTY.
-PADO received 70.6% of the vote.
-On April 24, PJ announced that the fandom would officially be known as PADO.
+In April 2024, fans voted for the name of the fandom, initially choosing the name "wave".
+As this fandom name was already in use by another K-pop group, fans voted again, this time between "pado" (the Korean word for "wave"), "fishie", and "salty".
+"Pado" received 70.6% of the vote.
+On April 24, PJ announced that the fandom would officially be known as "pado".